-- A. Technical guidance for stormwater management measures can be found in the documents listed below: - 1.
 Guidelines for stormwater management measures are contained in the New Jersey Stormwater Best Management Practices Manual, as amended, and supplemented.
-Information is provided on stormwater management measures such as, but not limited to, those listed in Tables 1, 2, and 3. - 2.
-Additional maintenance guidance is available on the Department's website. - B. Submissions required for review by the Department should be mailed to:
+Information is provided on stormwater management measures such as, but not limited to, those listed in Tables 1, 2, and 3.
+2. Additional maintenance guidance is available on the Department's website at: